microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     }
     ```

+1. Prevent giving the azure function autoscale settings by navigating to the service-plan and adding the following line if it's not already there:

+    ```HCL
+    # Add this line under the location property of the azurerm_monitor_autoscale_setting resource
+    count = var.service_plan_tier == "Dynamic" ?
+0 : 1
+    ```

 ### **Step 5:** Implement Azure Hello World From Scratch CIT

 Let's implement the Azure Hello World From Scratch CIT by instantiating our new Azure Function Cobalt Module along with the modules that it depends on.